parse-community/blog/_posts/2021-01-30-Writing-Better-Code-Cloud-Code-with-Parse-Server-Example.md

 });
 ```

 These are only a few examples of how to write better Cloud Code.
+You can learn more about new ES6, ES7, ES8, and other ES release features [here](https://www.w3schools.com/js/js_es6.asp).

 On the latest [Parse Server Example](https://github.com/parse-community/parse-server-example) project, you can now run `npm run prettier` to style your code, followed by `npm run lint` , which will run over your Cloud Code and check for quality issues.
 You can also run `npm run lint-fix` to fix any easy errors, such as indentation.

 # Testing